nasirayyub/mixerp/docs/user-guide/human-resource-management/resignation-verification.md

 # Resignation Verification

-Once an employee applies to resign from the job, it is send to the verification queue.
+Once an employee applies to resign from the job, it is sent to the verification queue.
 In the verification queue, you can decide to either approve a resignation or reject it stating a reason why you want to do that.